endpoints/endpoints-example/README.md

 # endpoints-example
-> An example API using Endpoints.
+> an example api written using endpoints

 # Setup Instructions